xidruk/computer-networking/docs/subnet_mask.md

 ## Subnet Mask Quick Reference Table

 For quick lookups, here’s a compact table that maps common subnet masks, prefix lengths, and their key properties.
-Keep this handy when configuring routers, firewalls, or IP plans—it’s the cheat sheet every network admin memorizes eventually.
+Keep this handy when configuring routers, firewalls, or IP plans it’s the cheat sheet every network admin memorizes eventually.

 | CIDR | Subnet Mask | # of Host Bits | Usable Hosts | Network Size | Typical Use |
 |------|--------------|----------------|---------------|---------------|--------------|